-We’ve taken focus on the American bald eagle nest that is located in Pembroke Pines, Florida.
+We’ve taken focus on the Bald eagle nest that is located in South Florida.

-Our mission is to raise enough funds by October 2014 to purchase and install a live eagle cam above the eagle’s nest.
+Our mission is to raise enough funds to purchase and install a live eagle cam above the eagle’s nest.

 By federal law, the tree can not be touched or altered while they are nesting.
-Because of this, it’s our goal to raise enough funds to have the live eagle cam installed while the eagle’s are not using it.
+Because of this, it’s our goal to raise enough funds to have the live eagle cam installed while the eagle’s are gone for the season.

 We are attempting to raise $25,000 to fund this project from nature lovers like you!

 We understand that it will take a lot of donations, so we ask that you please share this website and our FACEBOOK PAGE to give this project and the eagle’s nest as much exposure as possible.

 To view our progress for this projects funds, please visit our PROUD SPONSORS page.

 HELP SUPPORT THE BALD EAGLE NEST IN PEMBROKE PINES, FLORIDA!

 In order to conserve the habitats of the Bald eagles and their nests, further attempts at research must be made.

 Our current project is to raise enough funds to install a LIVE EAGLE CAM.